Global Academy of Technology: Student Clubs

 The CSE student club - IT-Virtuoso is the oldest and is the largest student club in the institution, which conducts the activities such as computer programming, gaming, paper presentations, quiz etc. by students and for students.
 As part of the IT-club activity, monthly e-newsletter and bi-monthly e-magazine released and hosted on the college web-site for the benefit of students at large.

 Sports

-Cricket Field, Basket Ball Court, Volley Ball Court and Tennis Courts are sports facilities.
+Cricket Field, Basket Ball Court, Volleyball Court, Net Ball Court, Table Tennis, Gymnasium, Chess and Carrom are the sports facilities.